Recife, Brazil - Churches, Brazilian BBQ, and Art

 Browse the Sé Catedral.

-Then travel to Recife to visit the baroque-style Golden Chapel, named because it is covered in gold leaf.
+Then, travel to Recife to visit the baroque-style Golden Chapel, named for its gold-leaf covering.

 Enjoy Brazilian Barbeque at a Recife restaurant.

-Visit Instituto Ricardo Brennand, a cultural complex with a castle, weapons museum, art collection, and gardens.
+Visit Instituto Ricardo Brennand, a cultural complex featuring a castle, a weapons museum, an art collection, and gardens.

-This colorful decor definitely caught the attention of my camera.
-We stopped across the street fom the cathedral for a bit of shopping and refreshments.
+This colorful decor definitely caught my (camera’s) attention.
+We stopped across the street from the cathedral for a bit of shopping and refreshments.

-We didn’t purchase anything at the little shops, but I did find two tablecloths at street vendors — a colorful loosely woven cloth in the traditional style — renda de bilros — and a slightly coarser, white cloth made from the fibers of coconut.
-Both unique samples to add to my international tablecloth collection.
+We didn’t purchase anything at the little shops.
+However, I did find two tablecloths at street vendors — a colorful, loosely woven cloth in the traditional style, known as a renda de bilros, and a slightly coarser, white cloth made from coconut fibers.
+Both are unique additions to my international tablecloth collection.

 We left Olinda around 11:00 and returned to Recife for our next stop, the baroque-style Golden Chapel.
 We walked through a small museum, then a well-maintained courtyard, and finally entered the…

 …the Golden Chapel!
 Wow!
 Built in a time of great prosperity, the chapel is rich in decoration.
-Practically every space on the church’s walls, altars and ceiling are covered with paintings and gold.
+Practically every space on the church’s walls, altars, and ceiling is covered with paintings and gold.
 Quite the effect!
-The church dates from 1588 and is a visual wonder.
+The church, dating back to 1588, is a visual wonder.

 If you look around, there are plenty of interesting paintings with usual scenes.
 I rather liked the combination of heretics, gold leaf, and Portuguese tile!

-Mid-day, we stopped at a Recife restaurant, Spettus Steak House.
-The Brazilian style barbeque was magnificant.
-Seven or eight varieties of grilled meat and shrimp, cheesy bread puffs, salads, rice and beans and more.
-It was a never ending parade of food - a truly amazing experience.
+Midday, we stopped at a Recife restaurant, Spettus Steak House.
+The Brazilian-style barbecue was magnificent.
+Seven or eight varieties of grilled meat and shrimp, cheesy bread puffs, salads, rice and beans, and more.
+It was a never-ending parade of food - a truly fantastic experience.

-Brahma Chopp, a 4.8% abv pale lager, is Brahma's main brand in Brazil.
+Brahma Chopp, a 4.8% ABV pale lager, is Brahma’s leading brand in Brazil.
 Sherpa ordered this beer to accompany his meal.
 It was the only local beer available — he vigorously refused the offer of a Stella.
-The Brahma Chopp was, in Sherpa’s opinion, a “light-bodied mediocre beer” and though it satisfied the “destination beer” requirement, Sherpa would not purchase it again.
-4.5/10.
+The Brahma Chopp was, in Sherpa’s opinion, a “light-bodied mediocre beer,” and though it satisfied the “destination beer” requirement, Sherpa would not purchase it again.
+4/10.

-Next post: our visit to the Instituto Ricardo Brennand and our bird of the day.
+Next post: We visit the Instituto Ricardo Brennand.

 Another beautiful day!!